inventhouse/allgit/allgit.md

 To Do
 -----
-- DONE: start with git op on current repos
-- DONE: specified repos
-  - DONE: split args
-  - DONE: allow delimiters in the command-half (requires searching for all the delimiters, split on the first, and make note of which kind)
-- DONE: --version and version in help

 - DONE: handle bare repos from the start
   - PUNT: some git commands don't work on bare, do we need to handle those differently? - no, no "special knowledge" of git commands
   - Need a flag for "only bare"?

-- DONE: error handling / printing
-  - DONE: error if no repos were found
-  - DONE: error if all repos were filtered out

 - add bold to some of allgit output (like repo names)
 - PUNT: see if we can pass through git colors -- they come through inherited fds